omnai-project/OmnAIView/README.md

 1. OmnAIView does not only display data from our devices.
 OmnAIView will support different interfaces for devices, so you can display **your** data from **your** device in the software.
 2. OmnAIView will support REST API.
 You can connect **your** analysis to the frontend and analyse data via a button click.
 3. OmnAIView offers integrated analysis support - whether you're unsure about the mechanics of your scientific data or simply need a mathematical assessment, it's just one click away.

-## How to Contribute :
+## Where to find which information :

-We are very happy about contributions.
-If you want to contribute just follow the steps in the [CONTRIBUTIONS.md](CONTRIBUTION.md).
-We will review your contribution as fast as possible.
+The README.md provides information to get a quick overview and setup the minimal project.

+The [VISION.md](VISION.md) provides the context for this project.
+Our vision, the intended usergroup and userflow, background about the project.
+Read this if you want an overview of the project without understanding the codebase.

+The [ARCHITECTURE.md](ARCHITECTURE.md) provides concept descriptions for contributers, from the general concepts of the application to more detailed concepts like adding a datasource.
+Read this whenever you are unsure where to put what code and how.

-## How to get the Code Documentation :
+### How to get the Code Documentation :

 The Code is documented with [Compodoc](https://compodoc.app/).
 To see the documentation follow these steps: